Introduction to physical geography including weather, climate, vegetation, soils, geology, and landforms. Environmental issues and natural hazards.

 Use and abuse of natural resources and humanity’s progress toward developing a sustainable relationship with its supporting environment.
 A-F only.
 (Once a year) (Cross-listed as SUST 314)

 Debates on globalization and development, population and resources; root causes of environmental degradation; impacts of globalization on environmentalism and environmental change; social approaches to managing environmental change.
-Pre: 102, 151, or consent.
-(Once a year) (Cross-listed as SUST 322)
+Junior standing or higher.
+(Cross-listed as SUST 322)

 (2 Lec, 1 3-hr Lab) Principles of cartography: compilation and measurement from aerial photographs, alternate forms of data presentation, symbolism, design, and map projection.